 The main common factor in many recent archaeological discoveries is the highly sophisticated knowledge of the movements of various heavenly bodies evidenced in the siting, layout and construction of megalithic structures found around the world.
 The knowledge of astronomy possessed by ancient peoples, and their ability to accurately record a wide variety of temporary celestial events, show they were capable observers who fully understood the cyclical nature of the cosmos and its terrestrial correspondences.

-Yet mainstream archaeologists and prehistorians have collectively resisted acknowledging this fact for the past 100 years or more despite the great wealth of evidence before their very eyes; and those who have belatedly acknowledged it tend to down-play the accuracy with which ancient astronomers directed the sophisticated engineering achievements evident in the structures that recorded them.
+Mainstream archaeologists and prehistorians have collectively resisted acknowledging this fact for the past 100 years.
+Moreover, they did it despite the great wealth of evidence before their very eyes.
+And those who have belatedly acknowledged it tend to down-play the accuracy of ancient astronomers.
+Surely, they directed the sophisticated engineering achievements evident in the structures that recorded them.
+They have also used some perfect number combinations in their work.
+They are called the Angel numbers.

-Therefore, The Morien Institute archive contains information from many disciplines, inter-disciplinary studies, and the many independent pioneering individuals and organisations whose research collectively paint a very different picture of the past.
-When we first began compiling the various different perspectives on prehistory, and publishing the results of our research on our website 23 years ago, it was simply a continuation of the independent research conducted over the previous 25 years by our founder, research director and web editor, John Michael, whose unique perspective has guided our efforts.
+The Morien Institute archive contains information from many disciplines, inter-disciplinary studies, and the many independent pioneering individuals and organisations whose research collectively paint a very different picture of the past.
+We first began compiling the various different perspectives on prehistory, and publishing the results of our research on our website 23 years ago.
+So, it was simply a continuation of the independent research conducted over the previous 25 years.
+Our founder, research director and web editor, John Michael has done most of this work.
+Finally, his unique perspective has guided our efforts!

 2000-year-old analog computer recreated